British Infantry Northwest Europe 1944 Dragon 1/35

 I scribed an additional mold of hair, which may not be seen because almost covered with a helmet.

 I paint a face by oil painting, and the uniform by enamel painting mainly this time.

 I painted roughly the faces and uniforms.

 I carried forward the work of the faces.
-The expression of the left soldier is especially nice feeling.
+The expression of the left soldier is an especially nice feeling.

 The British soldier figure kits are released now by Tamiya, Master box, Mini-art, at that time there was little and valuable.
 It looks good to be put next to the tanks, such as Cromwell, Firefly.

-The British troops fought out a fierce battle with the US Army and other Allied Forces, became the driving force of the victory of the Allied.
+The British troops fought out a fierce battle with the US Army and other Allied Forces, which became the driving force of the victory of the Allied.

 I painted his face with oil.
 I don’t know how long it takes to dry, I left it without haste.

 This soldier is wearing a kind of leather vest, the impression is different from the other three.